H1N1theI/AutoCBuild/README.md

 ## TODO:

-- [ ]: Generate dependency information and finally implement efficient partial compilation.
+- [x]: Generate dependency information and finally implement efficient partial compilation.
+- [ ]: Thread the compilation for more speed.
 - [ ]: Make config file and execution much more platform agnostic.
 - [ ]: Use timestamps before hashing for more performance.